sinchang/packages/README.md

 ## Build Yours

-Just update your npm username in `index.js`.
+Fork this repository and update your npm username in `index.js`.
 Happy Coding!!!

+## LICENSE

+MIT